 The Indian Bay Leaf

 In this hub, I will be talking about the Indian spice - the Indian bay leaf - Cinnamomum tamala.

 In Indian cooking, most of the time whole dried bay leaf is used.
-It is used for its flavor and fragrance.
+It is used for its flavour and fragrance.
 Indian foods like biryani, mutton, vegetable pulao etc use whole bay leaves which are removed before serving the dish.

 The Indian bay leaf is native to India, Nepal and Bhutan.
 Bay leaf in India is also called by names like Tejpatta, Tamalpatra, Tejpat.
 It is also known as Indian cassia, Malabar leaf etc.

-The Indian bay leaf is twice as long as the bay laurel leaf and has an olive green color.
+The Indian bay leaf is twice as long as the bay laurel leaf and has an olive green colour.
 It has 3 prominent veins running down the length of the leaf compared to just 1 prominent vein in the bay laurel leaf.

 Indian bay leaf has a very cinnamon-like aroma while the bay laurel leaf's aroma resembles that of pine and lemon.